Support Us Button Widget

 Table of Contents

-PNC Arena, a 23-year-old multi-purpose event venue (and home to the Carolina Hurricanes and the NC State men’s basketball team), could see some major changes in upcoming years.
+PNC Arena, a 23-year-old multi-purpose event venue (and home to the Carolina Hurricanes and the NC State men’s basketball team), will see major changes in upcoming years.
 A recent report by consulting firm CAA Icon outlines a possible process for facility renovations and a new real estate development on the venue’s property, adjacent to the arena.

 In addition to improving the fan experience, a significant goal of the projects is to encourage the Hurricanes to further extend their lease beyond 2029.
 Additionally, upgrades would help maintain the arena’s competitiveness with venues such as Charlotte’s Spectrum Center when it comes to attracting highly sought-after performers, like Elton John.